balaji19112003/block-device-driver/README.md

-#  Dummy Yocto Block Device Driver Project
+#  Yocto Block Device Driver Project

 This project provides a **Yocto-like environment** for learning and demonstrating how a **block device driver** works, without requiring a full Yocto build.